pingcap/docs-cn/online-deployment-using-ansible.md

     ansible-playbook -i hosts.ini create_users.yml -u root -k
     ```

-    This step creates the `tidb` user account on the target machines, configures the sudo rules and the SSH mutual trust between the Control Machine and the target machines.
+    This step creates the `tidb` user account on the target machines, configures the sudo rules and the SSH mutual trust between the control machine and the target machines.

 To configure the SSH mutual trust and sudo without password manually, see [How to manually configure the SSH mutual trust and sudo without password](#how-to-manually-configure-the-ssh-mutual-trust-and-sudo-without-password).